aman4720/Superset/index.md

 **pull**: Command used to download a container image from a container registry.

 **Apache/superset:** The name of the container image to pull.
 In this case, it's the Apache Superset image.

-So, In  this command tells Podman to download (pull) the Apache Superset container image from the default container registry.

 **Output**